Omega 3 Algae Oil PURE DHA+ EPA 100 ml

 How is the algae oil produced?

 Our algae oil is extracted from the microalgae Schizochytrium sp.
 This microalgae is naturally very rich in the omega-3 fatty nutrients DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 Schizochytrium sp. is cultivated in sterile fermentation tanks.
-After a cooling and resting phase, physical separation is carried out by a 3-phase centrifugal process.
+After a cooling and resting period, a physical separation is carried out by a 3-phase centrifugal process.
 The algae oil is produced without the use of chemical solvents and with the exclusion of oxygen and light.

 Where is the algae oil produced?

-Our algae oil is processed and bottled in our own multi-certified (HACCP, ISO9001 etc.) production facility located in Germany.
+Our algae oil is processed and bottled in our own multi-certified (IFS7, ORGANIC, HACCP, ISO9001 etc.) production facility located in Germany.

 Is the algae oil certified organic?

 Is the algae oil laboratory tested for heavy metals, microbiology, DHA-EPA content, TOTOX value, etc.?

 Of course, all of our products are laboratory tested.
 Each batch is analyzed before it is put on the market and we will be happy to send you a copy of the analysis upon request.
 Either to the batch currently sold or to your batch received (please indicate the best before date on the bottle).